 In January 2021, Benny Steinmetz, a mining magnate was found guilty by a Geneva court of paying bribes to secure mining rights in Guinea.
 Steinmetz received a five-year prison sentence and a fine of 50 million Swiss francs.
-Steinmetz appealed the ruling.
+Steinmetz has indicated that he will appeal the ruling.
 This decision shows that Swiss courts, also at a cantonal level, are willing to take on 'Swiss' undertakings in the fight against corruption.